DmitryLukyanov/DbIntegrationTestsDemo/README.md

 # Goal
-Have isolated environment where we can run tests on database in CI/CD flow (as well as in any other environment including local) independently.
+Have isolated environment where we can run tests on database in CI/CD flow independently (as well as in any other environment including local).

 For that purpose, we will need to maintain the database scripts that can create required databases with required structure from scratch and fill it with appropriate data on each run.
 Similar too [this](https://raw.githubusercontent.com/Microsoft/sql-server-samples/master/samples/databases/northwind-pubs/instnwnd.sql).
-Such scripts can be easily auto generated in tools like SQL [Management Studio](https://learn.microsoft.com/en-us/sql/ssms/scripting/generate-scripts-sql-server-management-studio?view=sql-server-ver16).
+Such scripts can be easily auto generated in tools like [SQL Management Studio](https://learn.microsoft.com/en-us/sql/ssms/scripting/generate-scripts-sql-server-management-studio?view=sql-server-ver16).
 Ourside responsibility will be to embed updating these scripts into release process.

 The current implementation doesn't publish created images and does it only locally, but image publish is required step normally.